 Feel free to turn to one of our favorite meditation apps to force you to spend a little quiet time just breathing, if nothing else.
 I’m a huge fan of the Calm app, and in particular the Calming Anxiety body scan meditations that can be as short as 3 minutes.

-I find that also doing something keeps me from feeling helpless and despondent.
-Write or call your congressional representative about addressing the issue at hand, whether you’re concerned about the increase in natural disasters linked to climate change, the refugee crisis, or the crisis of unnecessary gun violence.
+I find that also doing something keeps me from feeling helpless and despondent — and it helps our older kids and teens, too.
+Write or call your congressional representative about addressing the issue at hand, whether it’s the crisis of unnecessary gun violence or something else.

 A few tips for talking to kids, next